BlackDragonF/WordCounter/README.md

 * WCTrieTree - The naive implementation of trie tree.
 * WCHashTable - The implementation of hash table, using RSHash as hash function, has iterator API for traversal.
 * WCFileHandler - The wrapper for FILE pointer, managing file I/O and the serialization of data structure.
 * WCErrorHandler - The definition for possible error types.
+* WCClock - The abstraction of clock_t and clock() in *time.h*, providing function of counting time interval.
+* WordCounter - The main entry and the implementation for each function using basic modules.

 ## Shortcoming & Improving

+> It is all welcomed that you fork this project and continue with this program and pull requests are welcomed as well :)

 * need a better way of error handling, in the current circumstance, program will exit directly if an error is detected.
 * the serialization of trie tree remains to be done.